xp44mm/FSharp.Literals/README.md

 to print F# types using the syntax of F# source code.
 In order to please the C#-programmers, it's all this `list<int>` style instead of `int list`.
 You can also re-implement `TypePrinter` interfaces to custom printed result in your styles.

 > **Note**: `Should.equal` in library `FSharp.xUnit`.

+> The JSON format is a common format for exchanging data.
+You can use the NuGet package `FSharpCompiler.Json` to serialize the F# data.